ibm-cloud-docs/assistant/skill-search-add.md

 ## Create a data collection
 {: #skill-search-add-create-discovery-collection}

 If you have a Discovery service Lite plan, you are given an opportunity to upgrade your plan.
-If you don't want to upgrade right now, click **Let's get started**.
+If you don't want to upgrade now, click **Let's get started**.

 1. To create a {{site.data.keyword.discoveryshort}} collection, do one of the following things: